 No, Punctuation isn’t considered a specific part of speech according to Grammar, while it’s essential to clarify the sentence’s meaning.

-Which Sentence is Written Correctly as an Enthusiastic Reader?
+Which of These Sentences is Written Correctly

 - My garden has green peppers, carrots, and three different kinds of tomatoes.